 The Wildflower Alpine Loop is one of the moderate rides and can be done in a few hours or less, or it can be a longer scenic ride with stops at the many beautiful overlooks.

 This loop was designed as a clockwise route, yet can be ridden in either direction with variations and lots of sweet downhill descents, in case the incredible views and gratifying climbs aren't enough to satisfy your high alpine desires.

 The ride begins in the Twining Campground parking lot in TSV.
 Ride up Twining road, turn left on Phoenix Switchback and continue to the entry gate to Northside.
+Yellow cards with Red arrows mark route at each intersection.
 Take the trail around the gate on the right and continue 1/4 mile to the kiosk, permits and maps are available here.
 The Bull of the Woods Road

 Catch your breath here on the smooth glide across the meadow and climb .1 mile to a trail junction.
 Sawmill Trail

 is on the left and Gold Camp on the right.
 Take Sawmill Trail